ArashiWander/Three-Body-Problem/README.md

 # Three-Body Problem Simulation

-This project contains a pygame based demonstration of an N-body gravitational system.
-A minimal `threebody` package is provided with physics utilities and a full pygame application is available in `threebody/simulation_full.py`.
+This repository provides an interactive N-body simulator built with Pygame.
+The core physics is packaged in `threebody` so it can also be reused from other Python scripts.

 ## Installation

-Install the package and its dependencies using `pip`:
+Install the package and its required dependencies:

 ```bash
 pip install .